kazeburo/POSIX-strftime-Compiler/README.md

 # FORMAT CHARACTERS

-POSIX::strftime::Compiler supports almost all characters that POSIX::strftime supports.
+POSIX::strftime::Compiler supports almost all characters that GNU strftime(3) supports.
 But `%E[cCxXyY]` and `%O[deHImMSuUVwWy]` are not supported, just remove E and O prefix.

 # PERFORMANCE ISSUES ON WINDOWS